-How you eat or don’t eat is another contributing factor to a gassy stomach.
-If you tend to skip meals, you may encounter a bloated feeling, because of the gas forming in your intestines.
-Eat small amounts even if you don’t feel like eating.
+How you eat or don’t eat is another contributing factor to a gassy gut.
+If you tend to skip meals, you may encounter a bloated feeling, because of the air-pockets forming in your intestines.
+If you can, eat small amounts even if you don’t feel like eating.

 Avoid gassy and carbonated drinks.
 Do not use a straw when you drink as it would cause you to take in more air.
 Habits like chewing a gum will also cause excessive gas.

 Regularly drinking fresh green juices over time will gradually help to improve the gastrointestinal health.
-Make a simple juice of carrots, green apples and leafy vegetables and add a small amount of any one of these other foods each time: Leek, garlic, ginger, onion, lemongrass, cilantro.
+Make a simple juice of carrots, green apples and leafy vegetables and add a small amount of any one of these other foods each time: Ginger, turmeric, lemongrass, cilantro.

 All of these foods have a very strong aroma and taste.
-A small amount is enough, so add a little at a time to your taste.
-The bad bacteria cannot live with/in these foods, but the good bacteria love them and quickly repopulate for a healthy digestive system.
+A small amount is enough, so add a little at a time to your desired taste.
+The harmful bacteria cannot live with/in these foods, but the beneficial bacteria love them and quickly repopulate for a healthy digestive system.

 Some Suggested Combos (measurement for one portion):

-- 2 carrots + 2 green apples + 3-4 leaves of kale + a clove of garlic + 1-inch ginger
+- 2 green apples + 1 bulb of fennel + 6-8 leaves of kale or collard greens + ¼ lemon + 1-inch ginger root